The Final Test: Plot

 The film is a light drama, set around elderly leading cricketer Sam Palmer's last appearance for England.
-Action jumps between various elements: an Englishman (Richard Wattis) explaining to an American the rules and terminologies of the game from the audience; Sam's home life; the pub listening to cricket on the radio; Sam's interactions with players and family; and Reggie's attempts to meet his theatrical hero Alexander Whitehead (Robert Morley).
+Action jumps between various elements: an Englishman explaining to an American the rules and terminologies of the game from the audience; Sam's home life; the pub listening to cricket on the radio; Sam's interactions with players and family; and Reggie's attempts to meet his theatrical hero Alexander Whitehead.
 This is interspersed with documentary footage of real cricket games.

 Sam desperately wants his son Reggie to be there at The Oval to witness his last match, but Reggie has a developing passion for poetry and instead of attending the game has a ‘once in a lifetime’ chance of meeting a leading poet, Alexander Whitehead.
 But when Reggie meets Whitehead, it turns out he is a huge fan of cricket.
 Whitehead takes Reggie along to the match, in time to see Sam's innings, and persuades Reggie that there is more to cricket than he had previously thought.

 In Sam's final appearance he is dismissed leg before wicket.
 As he walks back to the pavilion the other players line his route and the spectators give him a standing ovation.